CDT Code Reference

 What is the most expensive wisdom tooth to remove?

-A full bony impaction coded D7241 (full bony with complications such as unusual nerve proximity or sectioning) is the most expensive at $500-$800 per tooth.
-D7240 standard full bony runs $400-$600.
+A full bony impaction coded D7241 (full bony with complications such as unusual nerve proximity or sectioning) is the most expensive, averaging $835 per tooth and ranging $639 to $1,620 in CareCredit's published figures.
+A standard full bony impaction (D7240) averages $532 ($413 to $1,041).
 These require the most surgical time, bone removal, and post-op care.

 What is the difference between D7230 and D7240?

 D7230 is partial bony impaction: some bone covers the crown and must be removed, but not all.
 D7240 is full bony impaction: the entire crown is encased in jawbone.
 D7240 requires more bone removal, more surgical time, and carries higher risk of nerve proximity and dry socket.
-It typically costs $100-$200 more per tooth than D7230.
+CareCredit publishes a single bony-impaction figure covering both ($413 to $1,041 per tooth), with full bony cases generally sitting at the upper end.

 How do I find the CDT code on my treatment plan?